5 Best Home Insurance Companies (2025)

 • Using an online quote-comparison platform: A quote-comparison tool like Insurify can help you quickly compare quotes from multiple companies so you only have to enter all that information once.

-• Talking to an insurance agent: Odds are, you have some local insurance agencies who could help you through this process.
+• Talking to an insurance agent: Odds are, you have some local insurance agencies that could help you through this process.
 Many agents represent more than one insurer, so they can also help you compare policies.

 • Reaching out directly to insurers: You can get a quote online on an insurer’s website or call to speak with an agent.
 You’ll probably get a pretty accurate quote this way, but make sure to shop around before settling on an insurer.